 Hey sweetie, let a man 'splain it for you: the 70s were a great time for feminist horror, though the word back then was "women's lib."
-It was all about being liberated --via sex, pills, books, grass, the sea, castration, and the occult were paths out one's domestic bliss trap.
-Horror movies latched on for the ride, but gave even money the trip would make the girl go Ophelia-mad before it turned out the whole world was a massive patriarchal cult determined to keep her 'down'.
+It was all about being liberated --via sex, pills, books, grass, the sea, castration, and the occult, and violence, too!
+Paths out one's domestic bliss trap were varied and didn't all have to end in death or marriage.
+Horror movies latched on for the ride, but the trip would usually make the girl go Ophelia-level mad before she found she wasn't crazy at all: the whole world was a massive patriarchal cult determined to keep her 'down'.
 In films like Let's Scare Jessica to Death (1971), The Sentinel (1977) and Stepford Wives (1975) she's actually sane and everyone else is nuts (as in Polanski's Rosemary's Baby).
 In 1975's Symptoms, for example, it was the other way around (ala Polanski's Repulsion).
 But it turns out there's a third way (beyond Polanski's ken), where the woman is crazy and 'liberated.'
 Truly a product of her moment, far outside the reaches of conventional nuclear family values, she's a heroine for her times-- sweet as applejack with a kick that could geld a stallion at thirty paces.
 It's not traumatic though because the people around this crazy lady genuinely love her and are, more or less, normal, or at any rate, pleasantly debauched (you know, not a bunch of drags).
 There's only one film like that in all of western civilizations: Matt Climber's 1976 near-cult semi-classic, The Witch who Came from the Sea.
 It's not hard to guess why this film has never become a big cult classic it deserves to be (or why there's no Polanski template).
 But now, on Prime in HD and looking good, albeit slightly faded, there's no reason not to batten down the hatches, zip up to and delve into primal Freudian/Jungian chthonic murk so thick and rich it must be good for you to get this squeamish.
 If you're an ally, plunge in!

 I'll confess: my squeamishness when it comes to seeing females abused in movies--even if the abused, or Liam Neeson, wreaks suitable cathartic vengeance--will make me avoid a movie altogether no matter how ubiquitous it is in 'the conversation' (I still ain't seen Last House on the Left or Irreversible).
 My Ludovico-induced feminist liberal arts programming is too strong for such imagery not to linger in my brain, tainting all subsequent media consumed by association; I have to write vast screeds on Bright Lights to vent about it just to breathe.
 So I staved off seeing Witch even though it's right up my alley (if you'll forgive the expression) as far as being pro-castration (I'm no militant, but I consider Teeth too sensitive and Hard Candy too soft).
 Imagining a depressing 16mm treatise on child abuse and dirty wallpaper (looking dour and grungy like Romero's Season of the Witch), I avoided Witch who Came From the Sea even though I've been long drawn to Witch's poster of a defenestrating Kali Venus, rising on the foam of the castrated lovers.
 So I was glad it showed up on Prime looking all engorged and gorgeous.
 I finally had the nerve to see it last weekend after coming home from Gaspar Noe's Climax at the Alamo, since I was already in shock (so knew I'd be, temporarily, invulnerable to further trauma).